 Preserving sourdough starter is for those who only bake occasionally.

-The sourdough starter really needs to be fed and stirred regularly, otherwise it starts to get an unpleasant-odour; normally it has a delicious fruity scent.
+The sourdough starter really needs to be fed and stirred regularly, otherwise it begins to get an unpleasant-odour; normally it has a delicious fruity scent.

 For those who bake less regularly, preserving your sourdough starter may be relevant.
 Then you will always have some on hand, even though you perhaps haven't made bread for months.

-It is interesting that in all five blue zones of the world, where ten-times as many people live to a zestful old age, they eat sourdough bread.
+It is interesting that in all five blue zones of the world, where ten-times as many people live to a zestful old age, they eat only sourdough bread.
 It is refined carbohydrate not whole grains that are the very devil.

 I confess I haven't actually tried this, but Petra is a seasoned baker, and this is her contribution.
 It involves spreading your active starter in a thin-sheet, allowing it to dry for a few days, and then keeping it in an airtight jar.

 Temperature is incredibly important so do not be afraid to actually use a thermometer to measure that of the water in which you dissolve the salt, and see what the result is.
 I'm finding cooler is better.

 Preserving sourdough starter is simple, enabling you to keep the active-agent for when it is needed, but is quite unnecessary for someone who likes fresh bread daily.

 "Real" bread as it is being called is baked using 100% wholemeal with no separation of the three-streams of bran, germ and endosperm; no chemicals are added to hasten the process.

 In commercial mills the three streams are separated, and most of the bran and germ are sold off to other parties; that is where the real value is and we are left with the low-quality carbohydrate.

 By international law they only have to replace more than 60% in order to call it wholemeal.
 These refined-grains, devoid of the protein, oils and fibre are highly glycemic; glucose is rapidly absorbed into the portal system giving a blood sugar surge.
 It is very fattening.